 6. Whisper Bounties Are Your Daily Farm

-After completing the campaign, the Tree of Whispers becomes available.
-It offers a rotating set of objectives across Sanctuary — complete enough to earn Grim Favors and turn them in for gear caches.
-Objectives take 3-15 minutes each and reset regularly.
+The Tree of Whispers offers rotating objectives across Sanctuary — complete them for Grim Favors and turn them in for gear caches.
+One of the most efficient midgame activities.
+Source: game mechanics

 7. Helltide Events Are Where the Loot Lives